• A target of encouraging growth to be more evenly distributed across the city; More ►

 • Repair dysfunctional inspection and approval processes to address the crippling effect the backlog of city responsibilities has caused in new construction; More ►

-Responsibility for inspecting and approving construction quality and adherence to code on new and renovation building projects will be reassigned, to be handled primarily by certified, licensed, insured architectural and engineering firms; city inspectors primary responsible there will be to verify and audit licensed inspection approvals of commercial sites.
+Responsibility for inspecting and approving construction quality and adherence to code on new and renovation building projects will be reassigned, to be handled primarily by certified, licensed, insured architectural and engineering firms; city inspectors primary responsibility there will be to verify and audit licensed inspection approvals of commercial sites.

 City inspectors will continue to be responsible for conducting inspections of smaller/private new and renovation construction work.